Chart Color Schemes

 Rockhampton Surrounds - East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rockhampton Surrounds - East had 98.8% houses and 1.2% other dwellings in the latest Census, compared to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
-Home ownership was at 46.9%, with mortgaged dwellings at 44.3% and rented ones at 8.7%.
+Rockhampton Surrounds - East's dwelling structures, as per the latest Census, were 98.8% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
+Home ownership in Rockhampton Surrounds - East was 46.9%, with the rest being mortgaged (44.3%) or rented (8.7%).
 The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent figure was $280, compared to Non-Metro Qld's $300.
-Nationally, Rockhampton Surrounds - East's mortgage repayments were lower at $1,733 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent was $280, lower than Non-Metro Qld's figure of $300.
+Nationally, Rockhampton Surrounds - East's mortgage repayments were below the Australian average of $1,863, while rents were substantially lower at $375.

 Frequently Asked Questions - Housing